ellenium/GrapplUpdater17/README.md

 # License

-This code is released under the
+This code is released under the terms of the GPLv3.